viktorg1/viktorg1/README.md

 ## Introduction

 ```
-A Web Developer and Back End developer based in macedonia,
+A Web Developer and Back End developer based in Macedonia,
 working and learning my way around the software development space.
 ```